Wheelchair rugby league

 Wheelchair rugby league is a wheelchair-based version of rugby league football, one of two recognised disability versions of the sport.
 It was developed in France in 2000.
 Unlike other wheelchair sports, people without disabilities are allowed to compete in top-level competition.
-The sport is also unique in the fact that men and women of any age can play against each other in top-level competition.

 History

 Wheelchair rugby league was developed by French rugby league players and coaches, Robert Fassolette and Wally Salvan, in 2000.
 The first competition was played by three teams, Vichy, Roanne and Beauvais, as part of a French Téléthon.
 Meetings establishing the official rules of the sport took place in 2002.
 The sport spread to the south of France with the establishment of teams from Perpignan, Cahors, and Montauban in 2004, and internationally after a tour by a French team to Australia and two exhibition matches played in England in 2005.
 In May 2006, the RLIF accepted a proposal by France to endorse wheelchair rugby league and a month later the first test match was played between France and a touring Great Britain team.
 The first international between England and France took place in 2007 and the following year the inaugural World Cup was held in Australia.

 From its inception, until very recently, the top level of the sport was played no differently to other levels of the game.
 All matches took place in community sports halls, including international games, often with no-one in attendance.
 In 2013, the venue for the World Cup, Medway Park, had a crowd capacity of 500.
 Following France's win at that World Cup, a crowd of 2,700 was recorded for their next home match against England in 2014.
 In Australia, the attendance of 1,000 at the Wheelchair State of Origin match in 2019 was estimated to have been twice the size of the previous year.
 However, following the 2021 World Cup (played in 2022), where the competition was given equal prominence with the men's and women's game, the popularity of the sport, both during and after the tournament, exploded.
 Games of the 2021 tournament, and following matches, have since been played in major arenas in countries such as Australia, France, and the United Kingdom, often with several thousand in attendance.
 In the year following the 2021 World Cup, participation of the sport also rose by 71%.

 In March 2024, wheelchair rugby league's first ever varsity fixture was played between Brunel University London and St Mary's University, Twickenham.

 New Zealand made their international debut on 1 November 2024, marking the tenth nation to participate in the sport at international level.